 You are currently reading this guide on some form of device.
 It could be a phone, tablet, laptop, desktop PC, or even a smartwatch.
-All of these devices share a common trait: they have an operating system (or OS for short).
+All of these gadgets share a mutual attribute: they have an operating system (or OS for short).

 Today, every piece of hardware needs to be combined with some kind of software, specifically, an operating system.
-The CPU (central processing unit) can be considered the brain of every computer, but the OS is its soul.
-Without that soul, the computer is rendered useless.
+The CPU (central processing unit) can be considered the brain of every computer, but the OS is its vital essence.
+Without that essential core, the computer is rendered useless.

 However, not every operating system is created equal; they have been optimized for various tasks and purposes.
-For example, Microsoft Windows has been optimized for usability and compatibility, which is why it controls 76.45% of the market share.
+For example, Microsoft Windows has been enhanced for usability and interoperability, which is why it controls 76.45% of the market share.

-On the other hand, macOS is optimized exclusively for Apple devices and holds 17.72% of the market share.
+On the other hand, macOS is designed exclusively for Apple devices and holds 17.72% of the market share.
 The last on the list is Linux, with a 1.73% market share.

 Which of these is the best operating system for gaming?
-Windows 10 might dominate the market, but is it the best system for running video games?
+Windows 10 might dominate the market, but is it the perfect system for running video games?

 To find an answer to these questions, we first need to see exactly what an operating system does.